DanaAbbadi/data-structures-and-algorithms-python/data_structures_and_algorithms/data_structures/linked_list/README.md

 4. **Append** method which takes any value as an argument and adds a new node with that value to the end of the list.
 5. **Insert_before** method which Add a new node with the given newValue immediately before the first value node.
 6. **Insert_after** method which Add a new node with the given newValue immediately after the first value node.
+7. **Kth-from the end** method which returns the k-th value from the end of a linked list.
+8. **middle** method that finds the node at the middle of the Linked List.